Emergence of solitons from many-body photon bound states in quantum nonlinear media: Array of two-level atoms

+We now explore the analogue of these effects in a bi-directional array.
+One can already see that a major difference compared to the chiral case is the emergence of a single-excitation band gap around the atomic resonance, as shown in Fig.~\ref{fig:setup_dis1ex}(a), which causes strong reflectance of weak resonant pulses.
+On the other hand, the experimental observation of SIT does not rely on chirality, and so one might expect that SIT will arise for strong enough input pulses in the bi-directional case.
+In the following, we investigate the how the behavior of the system changes going from weak to strong pulses.

+We start by considering an input Gaussian pulse as the one used for the chiral case with $n_{\rm ph}=2$ and $\sigma\Gamma=3$.
 Representative output intensities and correlation functions for such a setup are plotted in Fig.~\ref{fig:pulse_bidi}(a)-(b), for an array of $N=30$ atoms with lattice constants $k_0d=0.2\pi$ and $k_0d=0.35\pi$.
 Considering a large array is crucial because the propagating bound states experience a time delay at the output, which is proportional to the number of emitters and the inverse of their group velocity evaluated at the frequency of the input pulse $\omega_{\textrm{in}}$, i.e. $\tau=Nd/v_g(\omega_{\rm in})$.
 Note that the bound state energies occur at frequencies away from the atomic resonance, so we consider input fields with a slightly detuned central frequency, i.e. $\omega_{\textrm{in}}\neq \omega_{eg}$.
 For the lattice constant $k_0d=0.2\pi$, we set $\omega_{\textrm{in}}\approx 0.33\Gamma$, which is situated within the single-excitation band gap of Fig.~\ref{fig:setup_dis1ex}(a), which suppresses transmission of the single-photon component of the pulse.
 For the case of $k_0d=0.35\pi$, the chosen input frequency $\omega_{\textrm{in}}=-0.4\Gamma$ instead coincides with the flat, uppermost region of the lower dispersion branch, leading to a large delay of the transmitted single-excitation component.
-For both cases we set an average photon number for the pulse to be $n_{\textrm{ph}}=2.0$, and the pulse width and peak time to be $\sigma\Gamma=3$ and $\Gamma t_0=10$, respectively.